 Depending on your hair’s porosity, you can use shampoo after using henna without reducing the benefits of the treatment.

 However, this varies according to your hair type.
-Usually, most people benefit most from using only conditioner after henna.
+Usually, most people benefit from using only conditioner after henna.

 You can return to your regular hair washing schedule after about 2 – 3 days, once the henna color has really settled.